 In periods of rapidly increasing interest rates, policy loans, surrenders and withdrawals may and usually do increase.
 Premiums in flexible premium policies may decrease as policyholders seek investments with higher perceived returns.
 This activity may result in cash payments by Aegon requiring the sale of invested assets at a time when the prices of those assets are affected adversely by the increase in market interest rates.
 This may result in realized investment losses.
 These cash payments to policyholders also result in a decrease in total invested assets and net income.
 Early withdrawals may also require accelerated amortization of DPAC, which in turn reduces net income.
+Hedging against interest rate movements may change these effects significantly.
+In relation to interest rate risk, hedging programs are in place that are designed to manage (and limit) the risks within the limits as defined as part of the financial risk management policies within Aegon group's risk strategy.
+The actual impact of the hedging programs is dependent on the real time market movements of financial markets.
+The accounting policies as set out in Aegon's Annual Report 2015 in note 2, in combination with note 4 on Financial Risks and note 24 on Derivatives provide the details on our hedging activities and the related balance sheet positions as well as the sensitivities related to these activities.

 During periods of sustained low interest rates, as experienced in recent years, Aegon may not be able to preserve margins as a result of minimum interest rate guarantees and minimum guaranteed crediting rates provided in policies.
 Also, investment earnings may be lower because the interest earnings on new fixed-income investments are likely to have declined with the market interest rates.
 A prolonged low interest rate environment may also result in a lengthening of maturities of the policyholder liabilities from initial estimates, primarily due to lower policy lapses.

-In force life insurance and annuity policies may be relatively more attractive to consumers due to built-in minimum interest rate guarantees, resulting in increased premium payments on products with flexible premium features and a higher percentage of insurance policies remaining in force year-to-year.
+In-force life insurance and annuity policies may be relatively more attractive to consumers due to built-in minimum interest rate guarantees, resulting in increased premium payments on products with flexible premium features and a higher percentage of insurance policies remaining in force year-to-year.
 The majority of assets backing the insurance liabilities are invested in fixed-income securities.

 Aegon manages its investments and derivative portfolio, considering a variety of factors, including the relationship between the expected duration of its assets and liabilities.
-However, as interest rates remain at low levels, Aegon may have to reinvest the cash it receives as interest or proceeds from investments that mature or are sold at lower yields.
+However, if interest rates remain at current levels or decline further, the yield earned upon reinvesting interest payments from current investments, or from their sale or maturation, may decline.
 Reinvestment at lower yields may reduce the spread between interest earned on investments and interest credited to some of Aegon's products and accordingly net income may decline.
 In addition, borrowers may prepay or redeem fixed maturity investments or mortgage loans in Aegon's investment portfolio in order to borrow at lower rates.
 Aegon can lower crediting rates on certain products to offset the decrease in spread.
 However, its ability to lower these rates may be limited by contractually guaranteed minimum rates or competition.